lead preschool teacher

 BA or BS in Early Childhood, Elementary Education, Child Development or related field.
 Preferred: Current license from the Minnesota Department of Education for Pre-Kindergarten/Nursery or Infant/Toddler Teacher Certificate or Child Care Specialist Certificate or Infant and Early Childhood Mental Health Certificate.

-The Lead Preschool Teacher runs the preschool classroom based on a philosophy of trauma informed principles and goals.
-The Lead Preschool Teacher works with the Preschool Teacher, Float Teacher, interns, and volunteers to provide a warm, loving, atmosphere, and support the development of children ages 3 and 4 years and their parents at People Serving People.
+The Lead Preschool runs the preschool classroom based on a philosophy of trauma informed principles and goals.
+The Lead Preschool Teacher works with the Preschool Teacher, Assistant Teacher, interns, and volunteers to provide a warm, loving, atmosphere, and support the development of children ages 3 and 5 years and their parents at People Serving People.
 Must be able to work and plan in a team setting, with patience, enthusiasm and respect for children, as well as parents and fellow staff.

 ESSENTIAL FUNCTIONS OF THE JOB

 - Works closely with the Preschool Teacher to meet the children’s needs.